forcept007/portfolio/index.md

 ### AirBnB Dashboard
 <div style="text-align: justify;">
 <p>
-As Airbnb’s popularity grows, understanding complex markets like New York is essential for property investors.
-This group project aimed to create an interactive Plotly dashboard to provide hosts with a competitive edge.
+As Airbnb’s popularity grows, understanding complex markets like New York is essential for property investors and hosts.
+This group project aimed to create an interactive Plotly dashboard to provide the mentioned stakeholders with a competitive edge.
 The dashboard featured linked visualizations, including a choropleth map of New York, bar charts, box plots, scatter plots, and a Parallel Coordinates Plot, allowing users to explore connections between various aspects of the market.
 Spatial data was integrated to calculate mean distances to transit and recreational activities within one mile of each listing.
-The dashboard allows hosts to make data-driven decisions on pricing, policies, and market positioning.</p>
+The dashboard allows stakeholders to make data-driven decisions on pricing, policies, and market positioning.</p>
 </div>

 <div align="center">